I knew I would be fighting for people’s attention, and I would be way down on the list of people’s cares.

 |United Kingdom (1.9%)|

-As a side note, in the last year, the top 3 countries are the U.S., Canada, and Japan.
+In the last year, the top 3 countries are the U.S., Canada, and Japan.

 I didn’t expect to see Lowell, and I had to look up what state the city is located in since Google only provides a blue dot.
 Well, it turns out that it is in Massachusetts.
 A city with the second-largest Cambodian-American population and is home to UMass Lowell and Middlesex Community College (MCC).